tdzienniak/simpleoverlay/README.md

 Really simple overlay, without use of jQuery and such.

-__Note:__ This library in not ready yet.
+__Note:__ This library is not ready yet.
 Not all features are implemented.
 When it's done, I will remove this note and add version number.

 ###Features###
 - very simple
 - written in [VanillaJS](http://vanilla-js.com/ "VanillaJS") framework, thus, no additional libraries are required
 - small size (about 5K minified)
+- multiple overlay targets (on page elements, remote files, images)
+- highly customizable (either by editing its CSS file or adding custom classes)

+So, if you don't like/want/have to use jQuery and its overlay plugins you can find this tiny library useful.
+However, if you are already using jQuery in one of your projects, it is probably better solution to use jQuery overlay plugin.
+There are plenty of them on the Web.

 ##Installation##